+1. Members of The Young Americans will adhere to any and all laws applicable in whatever local, state, national, federal, or international venues where they are representing the organization.

-- Members of The Young Americans are not to be involved in illegal activity.
-Students and members who wish to participate in teaching situations, such as summer camps and music outreach workshops, must be able to pass a drug test. - The Young Americans reserves the right to require students to submit to random drug screening and may prevent students from engaging in classes, performances or teaching workshops if a test result is positive.
-This policy includes testing positive for marijuana, even with a medicinal prescription or when in states where marijuana use is legal. - 2) While representing The Young Americans, each member is expected to carry him or herself in a way that upholds the reputation and mission of The Young Americans and The Young Americans College of the Performing Arts as set forth in the catalog and website publications.
-While representing The Young Americans students must refrain from: - Endorsing, promoting or condemning any political or religious agendas.
+The Young Americans reserves the right to require students to submit to random drug screening and may prevent students from engaging in classes, performances, teaching workshops, or other YA activities if a test result is positive.
+This policy includes, but is not limited to, testing positive for marijuana, even with a medicinal prescription or when in states where marijuana use is legal.

+Tests can be given at any time with or without prior notice.

+While representing The Young Americans, each member is expected to carry him or herself in a way that upholds the reputation and mission of The Young Americans

+Our Mission: The Young Americans is dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among student members and their audiences.

+While representing The Young Americans students must:

-- b) Soliciting for personal business ventures. - Adhere to The Young Americans Social Media policies as defined in section 6.12. - 3) Members are responsible for maintaining a safe environment conducive to learning, performing, and teaching.
-When representing The Young Americans members must refrain from: - a) Bringing weapons (knives, firearms, or any other items classified as a weapon) onto campus or any Young Americans performance or teaching venue. - Engaging in unprofessional or romantic relationships with faculty, staff, sponsored school employees, workshop participants, or members of host families. - 4) Every member who works with minors is classified as a mandated reporter of child abuse and neglect and as such has a legal duty to report suspected child abuse or neglect to the appropriate local agency.
+- Refrain from endorsing, promoting or condemning any political, religious, criminal, or controversial content or agendas. - ii.
+Refrain from soliciting personal business ventures. - iii.
+Adhere to The Young Americans Social Media policies. - iv.
+Refrain from the usage of alcohol on campus, in student housing, at performance venues, or during any Young Americans project. - 3.
+Members are responsible for maintaining a safe environment conducive to learning, performing, and teaching.
+When representing The Young Americans members must refrain from: - Bringing weapons (knives, firearms, or any other items classified as a weapon) onto campus or any Young Americans performance or teaching venue. - ii.
+Engaging in unprofessional or romantic relationships with faculty, staff, sponsored school employees, workshop participants, or members of host families.

+4. Every member who works with minors is classified as a mandated reporter and as such has a legal duty to report suspected child abuse or neglect to the appropriate local agency.